angrybacon/doomsday-wiki/src/pages/articles/2018/07/27-doomsday-after-the-probe-ban.md

 # Doomsday after the Probe Ban

 The banning of Gitaxian Probe was brutal.
 I can't think of another word to describe it.
-For other storm decks, Probe was simply a powerful card, too good not to play.
+For other Storm decks, Probe was simply a powerful card, too good not to play.
 For Doomsday, it was integral to the function of the deck.
 Beyond providing information and a cantrip, it was critical in many piles.
-Without it, most piles cost at least 1 mana more, or generate 1 less storm if, for example, you use an on-board Bauble to draw into your pile.
-This may not seem devastating to the casual reader, but the deck is mana-hungry and often generated exactly 10 storm, so it's certainly more of a problem than it may appear at first glance.
+Without it, most piles cost at least 1 mana more, or generate 1 less Storm if, for example, you use an on-board Bauble to draw into your pile.
+This may not seem devastating to the casual reader, but the deck is mana-hungry and often generating exactly 10 Storm, so it's certainly more of a problem than it may appear at first glance.

 After a brief period of mourning, myself and a handful of other Doomsday players got down to the business of seeing if the deck was even remotely playable.
 There